rory81/growing_funds/README.md

 - people on Slack when having questions
 - my mentor, Maranatha Ilesanmi,for supporting and helping me when needed.
 - friends and family willing to test the site for me
+- https://github.com/klis87/django-cloudinary-storage: for the implementation of Cloudinary storage